 Kinematic indeterminacy of a structure

 If the components of the joints of a structure can not be determined by compatibility eqn. alone, it is called as kinematically indeterminate structure., i.e., number of unknown displacement components is greater than the number of equations.

 Equations of Compatibility

 The number of eqn. is equal to the number of unknowns, which is present due to the support conditions and other factors such as the in flexible of the members.

 Independent displacement components

-The value of independent displacement components depends on the type of joint.
+The value of independent components depends on the type of joint.
 The list is given below in tabular form: